dannyward630/esinxe-Random-Number-Generator/C/C Manual.md

 Class Random() is the primary class

 SetSeed() sets the seed, currently it takes any number between 0 and 10^18.
-Next() returns a random integer
+Next() returns a random integer.
-NextMax(maxvalue) Returns a random integer between 0 and maxvalue NextMinMax(minvalue, maxvalue) Returns a random integer within a specified range
+NextMax(maxvalue) Returns a random integer between 0 and maxvalue.
+NextMinMax(minvalue, maxvalue) Returns a random integer within a specified range.